DaAlbrecht/thesis-TEKO/content/Implementation.typ

 )

 The function returns a `Result<Vec<Delivery>>`.
-The `Delivery`#footnote("https://docs.rs/lapin/latest/lapin/message/struct.Delivery.html") struct represents a received amqp message and is defined in the `lapin` crate.
+The `Delivery`#footnote("https://docs.rs/lapin/latest/lapin/message/struct.Delivery.html") struct represents a received AMQP message and is defined in the `lapin` crate.
 #linebreak()

 The function starts by fetching the number of messages in the queue.
 The number of